-Valuation technique Significant unobservable inputs Inter-relationship between key unobservable inputs and fair value Measurement Capitalised income approach: the valuation model applies a yield to the property's income to assess its value less any required capital expenditure.
+Valuation technique Significant unobservable inputs Inter-relationship between key unobservable inputs and fair value measurement Capitalised income approach: the valuation model applies a yield to the property's income to assess its value less any required capital expenditure.
 The yield applied to the potential rental return from the property is based on recent sales and has been calculated by dividing the estimated rental return from comparable sales against its sale price to derive a fair market sales price.
 Capitalised value has been increased by the value of vacant land as the property has below average site coverage indicating further capacity for development.
-Market yield - 7.25% Potential rental rate - \$70/m2 Land value for vacant land - \$240/m2 The estimated market value would increase if: Market yield was lower Potential rental rate was higher Land value was higher
+Market yield - 7.25% Potential rental rate - \$70/m2 Land value for vacant land - \$240/m2 The estimated market value would increase if:

-12. IMPAIRMENT TESTING
+12. Impairment testing